neguse/noiz2sa-port/bulletml/src/tinyxml/readme.txt

 <b> What it doesn't do. </b>

-It doesn’t parse or use DTDs (Document Type Definitions) or XSL’s (eXtensible Stylesheet Language.)
+It doesnâ€™t parse or use DTDs (Document Type Definitions) or XSLâ€™s (eXtensible Stylesheet Language.)
 It is limited to the ASCII character set.
 There are other parsers out there (check out www.sourceforge.org, search for XML) that are much more fully